abrahamVado/ichiba/docs/README.md

   - `resumen_de_jornada/index.html` → `turno_finalizado/index.html`
 - Ensure any secondary navigation (e.g., alternative login paths) also uses `window.location.href` so testers can traverse the demo without editing URLs manually.

-## 2. Add manual llegada a base form screen
+## 2. Add manual llegada a base form screen ✅ Completado
+- Status: Se creó la pantalla dedicada y se conectó desde el flujo principal para admitir registros manuales completos.
 - Create a new folder `registro_de_llegada_manual/` with `index.html` that reuses the form styling from `bienvenido_a_tu_jornada/index.html` to collect **Base**, **Hora de llegada**, and **Comentarios**.
 - Provide two actions on the new screen: **Guardar** returning to `registro_de_llegada_a_base/index.html` and **Continuar** taking the user to `registro_de_llegada_a_base_mapa/index.html`.
 - Update the existing "Registrar manualmente" link in `registro_de_llegada_a_base/index.html` so it routes to the new page and include the same navigation scripting pattern as the other screens.